What is digital accessibility?

 If you can read/see better, your performance is better.

 ISO 30071.1 Research has shown that colour contrasts and what are called coloured overlays can affect reading speeds.
-If these are not ideal, it can tire the eyes, and contribute to screen fatigue/computer vision syndrome.
+If these are not ideal, they can tire the eyes, and contribute to screen fatigue/computer vision syndrome.

 So while it is important that all areas of compliance are attained – we really come to the fore with our patented software where we can mass screen your employees for any visual issues they may have whilst using a screen – and we can then assist you in mitigating any further harms.